 Banking, Money and Taxes in Russia

 The banking sector in Russia has a contentious history that has loaned its locals more distrust than anything else.
-The crisis of 1998 and years of unattractive interest rates were enough incentive for the majority of Russians to favour the space beneath their mattress to the “security” of bank accounts.
-That mentality is now changing but, nonetheless, it is recommended expats consider banking in Russia warily.
+The crisis of 1998 and years of unattractive interest rates were enough incentive for the majority of Russians to favour the space beneath their mattress to the alleged security of bank accounts.
+That mentality is now changing but, nonetheless, it is recommended that expats consider banking in Russia carefully.

 The official currency in Russia is the Ruble, which is abbreviated as RUB.
 Each ruble is divided into 100 kopecks.

-It is illegal to pay for products or services in Russia with US Dollars or Euro, even if the price is marked so (a common relic leftover from the ruble's devalued past).
+It is illegal to pay for products or services in Russia with USD or EUR, even if the price is marked as such.
 Currency exchange offices can be found at airports, major hotels, train stations and on city streets.
-Do not change money outside of these established entities, as it likely to be a scam.
+Do not change money outside of reputable, established entities, as it likely to be a scam.

 Banking in Russia